spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-ef/src/site/markdown/index.md

     </dependencies>
 ```

-## Running this sample from TIBCO StreamBase Studio&trade;
+## Running this sample from Spotfire StreamBase Studio&trade;

-Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;
+Use the **Run As -> EventFlow Fragment** menu option to run in Spotfire StreamBase Studio&trade;

 See this the following capture from the NAR EventFlow build: